Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have combined to score more than 228.5 points in 43 of 82 games this season.
+- In 38 games this season, Boston and its opponents have scored more than 231.5 combined points.

-- Boston's outings this year have an average point total of 229.4, 0.9 more points than this matchup's over/under.
+- Boston has had an average of 229.4 points in its games this season, 2.1 fewer than this matchup's total.

 - So far this season, the Celtics have put together a 45-37-0 record against the spread.